Skip to main content

 • Recreation.gov notification bell: The platform itself offers availability notifications.
 Use it for every park you're targeting — it's free and built in.

-• Campnab: A paid service ($7–9 for a limited monitoring window) that checks for campsite availability more frequently than Recreation.gov's built-in alerts and sends text/email notifications immediately when a cancellation occurs.
+• Campnab: A paid service (typically $7–9 for a limited monitoring window) that checks for campsite availability more frequently than Recreation.gov's built-in alerts and sends text/email notifications immediately when a cancellation opens up.

 • Camp Finder / RVing Planet: Aggregate tools that sometimes surface availability across systems.

 Cancellation monitoring is how many RVers get into "impossible" parks.
-If you're flexible on exact dates, the odds of finding a cancellation opening over a 2–4 week window are much better than they appear at first glance.
+If you're flexible on exact dates, the odds of finding an opening over a 2–4 week window are much better than they appear.

 Alternative Access Strategies